AlexandrePFJanin/py3Ddef/README.md

 In the overlying example, `xd,yd,zd,length,width,strike,dip` define the geometry of each patch (in *deg* for the strike and the dip and in *km* for the others), `kode,ss,ds,ts` define the type of boundary conditions (see next paragraph) applied on each patch (*i.e.* slip in the strike direction, stress in the dip direction, etc.), `nu` is the Poisson's ratio.

+A full example is given in the script [test.py](/test/test.py) developping the case of a vertical dyke opening at depth, based on the work of Rubin, A. M., & Pollard, D. D. (1988), Dike-induced faulting in rift zones of Iceland and Afar.
+Geology, 16(5), 413-417.

 ### Boundary Condition types by Components

-Discontinuities are user-defined for each patch in the reference frame of patches (along the strike, in the dip direction, along the normal of the patch, i.e. tensile direction).
+Discontinuities are user-defined for each patch in the reference frame of patches (along the strike, in the dip direction, along the normal of the patch, *i.e.* tensile direction).
 The following table summarizes the different options.
 Note that several options have been added from the original version of 3D-DEF.

 | Code | Strike Dir. | Dip Dir. | Normal Dir.|
 | :---: | :---: | :---: | :---: |